SakerGT/mtls-node-example/README.md

-# Mutual TLS and certificate pinning
+# Mutual TLS and certificate validation checks

 This project uses Node JS server and client to demonstrate mTLS and validation of additional certificate properties.